aatxe/irc/README.md

 tool should make it easy for users to migrate their old configurations to TOML.

 ## Contributing ##
-Contributions to this library would be immensely appreciated.
-Prior to version 0.12.0, this library was public domain.
-As of 0.12.0, this library is offered under the Mozilla Public License 2.0 whose text can be found in `LICENSE.md`.
-Fostering an inclusive community around `irc` is important, and to that end, we've adopted an explicit Code of Conduct found in `CODE_OF_CONDUCT.md`.
+the irc crate is an free, open source library that relies on contributions from its maintainers, Aaron Weiss (@aatxe) and Peter Atashian (@retep998), as well as the broader Rust community.
+It's licensed under the Mozilla Public License 2.0 whose text can be found in `LICENSE.md`.
+To foster an inclusive community around the irc crate, we have adopted a Code of Conduct whose text can be found in `CODE_OF_CONDUCT.md`.